Vinsengi/VV-Kaffee-PP5/README.md

 ## 📧 Email Notifications

-The system is configured to send confirmation emails upon successful placement of orders using SMTP credentials.
+The system is configured to send:
+- Order emails (pending + paid) using your SMTP credentials.
+- New user signup flow: Allauth sends a confirmation email and the app sends a welcome email after registration.

-Emails include a link so that user can go to their account and manage their orders, profile, etc.
+Emails include links so users can go to their account and manage their orders, profile, etc.

 ---